By Kimberly Borghese, APRN, FNP-BC, IFMCP

 Why is a healthy guy it important?

 When the immune system is constantly being activated it can become dysfunctional and not turn off when it’s supposed to causing chronic inflammation and immune imbalance.
-In those who have a genetic predisposition toward immune dysregulation, an environmental trigger can cause increased intestinal permeability that leads to autoimmune disease.
+In those who have a hereditary predisposition toward immune dysregulation, an environmental trigger can cause increased intestinal permeability that leads to autoimmune disease.
 When our immune systems are activated, they send inflammatory chemical messages that activate immune responses in areas that are often distant from the source.
 For example, when you are sick with a cold or flu, you ache all over and your brain is tired and foggy.
 This is because those immune chemicals are felt everywhere.
 When we have leaky gut, we also have leaky brain and leaky blood vessels.
 Because of this, leaky gut is associated with inflammation in the cardiovascular system that leads to high blood pressure and atherosclerosis and to inflammation in the brain that can lead to problems with cognition.

 Without a properly functioning intestinal lining we are not able to absorb nutrients.
 As you can imagine, this leads to a number of problems and can cause of vicious cycle of degeneration.